-- Textbooks and solutions manuals are located at reserve desks at Marston Science Library. - Private Tutors: If after availing yourself of these aids, you feel you need more help, you may obtain a list of qualified tutors for hire at https://math.ufl.edu.
-Search "tutors". - CalculatorsCalculators are NOT permitted on exams and discussion assignments.
+- CalculatorsCalculators are NOT permitted on exams and discussion assignments.
 Please avoid using a calculator on homework as it will not help you prepare for the exams. - Cell Phones Cell phones must be turned off (not on vibrate) before coming to class.
 Use (defined as having one physically in your hand) of a cell phone during a test or quiz will be considered contact with another person and will be viewed as a form of academic dishonesty because I cannot be assured in such a circumstance that you have not taken a picture of the test/quiz or sent a text message to someone.
-As a result, all infractions will be reported to the Dean of Students Office.
+As a result, using a cell phone during a test or quiz for any reason will result in an automatic grade of zero and possible disciplinary action.
 Wait until after you have left the room and are finished with the test/quiz to use it. - OtherWhile attending lecture, please ensure that your cellphone is on silent and that alarms are turned off.
 Please be respectful and attentive during lecture.
 Do not disturb those around you with excessive talking.
 You will be asked to leave the classroom if you are repeatedly distruptive during class.

-Students with Students requesting class and examaccommodations must first register Learning with the Dean of Students Office Disability Resource Center (DRC), Disabilities https://disability.ufl.edu/.
-That office will provide a documentation letter via email to the course coordinator.
-This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.
+Students withStudents requesting class and exam accommodations must first register with theLearningDean of Students Office Disability Resource Center (DRC), www.dso.ufl.edu/drc/.DisabilitiesThat office will provide a documentation letter via email to the course coordinator.This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.